20 Top Things to Do in Missouri

 The nation's longest rails-to-trails bike path starts northwest of St. Louis in St. Charles and loosely follows the Missouri River west for 225 miles, through small towns, farmland, prairie and wine country.
-Ultimately, the 20-year-old Katy Trail will link to city and county bike paths to Kansas City, making it possible to pedal across all of Missouri.
-(573) 449-7402; mostateparks.com
+Ultimately, the Katy Trail will link to city and county bike paths to Kansas City, making it possible to pedal across all of Missouri.

 The 630-foot Gateway Arch soars above downtown St. Louis, reflecting sunlight and glowing different colors depending on the time of day.
 Visitors can take a four-minute tram ride up the hollow arch legs to get a panoramic view from the top.
-Look for renovation of the arch area to be completed in 2017. gatewayarch.com
+A fully reimagined history museum in the base of the arch was part of a multi-year $380 million renovation, as were new green spaces surrounding the arch.